sumocoders/Framework/src/SumoCoders/FrameworkCoreBundle/Resources/doc/grunt.md

 *Important*: make sure you don't have duplicate filenames as the files will be overwritten.

-You can link to the font-files with the compass-shortcurt image-dir('filename') in your scss-files.
+You can link to the font-files with the compass-shortcurt image-url('filename') in your scss-files.

 When running `grunt build` the images will be optimized for web with the